 Board & Staff

-Karl Gustafson, Chair
+Karl Gustafson, Vice Chair

 Montgomery County Representative - Karl currently works in the Department of Public Works in Montgomery County as Special Programs Manager.
 Karl has served in Government and Association Management throughout his career.
 As former head of the Fulton County as well as Montgomery County Chambers of Commerce, as well as head of the Fulton County Big Brothers Big Sisters program, the Amsterdam Urban Renewal Agency, the Amsterdam Industrial Development Agency, he provided years of leadership.
 Karl has worked in City, County and State government including roles as the Director of Community and Economic Development for the City of Amsterdam, leader of the New York State Main Street program and Marketing Director for the New York State Canal Corporation, among others.